Tools4everBV/HelloID-Conn-Prov-Source-Topicus-Somtoday-ConnectAPI-Students-readme/README.md

 Select-Object *, @{Name = 'vakkeuzesUuid'; Expression = { $_.vakkeuzes.uuid } }
 ```

 - [november 2024] The connector has been extended with the options to collect access card ("toegangspas") information, and Safe ("kluis") information.
-These are stored as custom properties on the person.
-You may need to manually add these custom properties to the custom properties list of the connector in HelloID before the Personmapping can be imported.
+This can be stored as custom properties on the person.
 If there are more than one access card or safe number associated with a student, the result is stored as a (;-separated) text string.

-The custom text properties that need to be added when using the supplied personmapping are :
+The custom text properties that need to be added are:
 - CardLocationName
 - CardNumber
 - CardReturned